-The Proposed Action would require the disposal of solid waste at the Regional Landfill, as shown in Table 3.15-3.
-As described above for the No Action Alternative, the waste disposed of under the Proposed Action could shorten the life span of the landfill, thus contributing to the need for additional landfill space.
-Based on the significance criteria listed above and for the same reasons presented above for the No Action Alternative, this represents a significant indirect effect.
+All of the on-site alternatives would require the disposal of solid waste at the Regional Landfill, as shown in Table 3.15-3.
+As described above for the Proposed Action, the waste disposed of under the alternatives could shorten the life span of the landfill, thus contributing to the need for additional landfill space.
+Based on the significance criteria listed above and for the same reasons presented above for the Proposed Action, this represents a significant effect.
 Assuming the expansion would take place at a site identified adjacent to the existing landfill, there would be effects similar to those for the existing landfill.
 However, since details about the expansion are not known, specific effects cannot be identified at this time.
 The landfill expansion would be required to undergo environmental review at the time it is proposed, and would be required to mitigate its potential effects to the extent feasible.

-As with the No Action Alternative, the Proposed Action would implement Mitigation Measure UTIL-5 that provides for the collection of fees that would be used to fund landfill expansion.
-As noted above, this measure is the same as Mitigation Measure WMM 4.11-7 in the Sierra Vista Specific Plan EIR and was adopted by the City of Roseville at the time of Westbrook project approval and will be enforced by the City.
-The measure provides for the collection of fees with which to expand the landfill.
-However, because the City of Roseville cannot guarantee landfill expansion beyond current plans, the Sierra Vista Specific Plan EIR determined that this mitigation measure would not reduce the effect to less than significant (City of Roseville 2010a).
-The USACE agrees with the conclusion in the Sierra Vista Specific Plan EIR and finds that a residual significant indirect effect would remain after mitigation.
-No direct effects would occur.
+As with the Proposed Action, each alternative would implement Mitigation Measure UTIL-5 that provides for the collection of fees that would be used to fund landfill expansion.
+As noted above, this measure is the same as Mitigation Measures WMM 4.11-7 in the Sierra Vista Specific Plan EIR.
+The USACE assumes that the City of Roseville would impose the same mitigation measures on the on-site alternatives to address this effect.
+However, because the City of Roseville cannot guarantee landfill expansion beyond current plans, this mitigation measure would not reduce the effect to less than significant.
+The USACE finds that a residual significant effect would remain after mitigation.